Working with AWS App Runner

 October 26, 2022

 AWS App Runner is a service that provides customers with a fast, secure, and simple way to deploy their applications on AWS without managing the infrastructure.
-Customers only need to provide the container images or code, and the App runner will build, deploy, update the app on changes made to the code, load balance, and automatically scale up & down based on demand.
+Customers only need to provide the container images or code, and the App runner will build, deploy, and update the app on changes made to the code, load balance, and automatically scale up & down based on demand.
 It also monitors the health and delivery of encryption.

 We use code sitting in the GitHub repo to deploy our application via App Runner.